List of Minnesota North Stars head coaches

 Several head coaches have had multiple tenures with the North Stars.
 Glen Sonmor served three terms as North Stars head coach.
 He is the North Stars' all-time leader for the most regular-season games coached, regular-season game wins, regular-season points, playoff games coached, and playoff-game wins.
 Sonmor's first term lasted five seasons, the longest duration for one North Stars head coach term; his last term lasted two games, which was the shortest tenure.
 Blair, Gordon and Charlie Burns each served two terms as the North Stars' head coach.
 None of their second terms were winning seasons.

 Burns, Ted Harris, Parker MacDonald, Nanne, and Murray Oliver had once played for the North Stars; Burns is the only person to have been a player-coach for the North Stars, having done so in the 1969–70 season.
 1980 U.S. Olympic "Miracle on Ice" coach Herb Brooks, who coached the North Stars in the 1987–88 season, is the only North Stars head coach to have been elected to the Hockey Hall of Fame as a builder; Harry Howell and Gainey were inducted as players.
-Sonmor and Gainey are the only head coaches to reach the Stanley Cup Finals with the North Stars, in the 1981 and 1991 Finals respectively.
+Sonmor and Gainey are the only head coaches to reach the Stanley Cup Final with the North Stars, in the 1981 and 1991 Finals respectively.
 Gainey was the last head coach of the North Stars; he coached the franchise until the 1995–96 season.